avaneev/gammaenv/README.md

 algorithm to follow it closer.
 The name "gammaenv" relates to this algorithm's version.

-The algorithm's topology is based on a set of 5 "leaky integrators" (the simplest form of 1st order low-pass filters).
+The algorithm's topology is based on 5 sets of "leaky integrators" (the simplest form of 1st order low-pass filters).
 Each set (except the 5th) use 4 low-pass filters in series.
 Outputs of all sets are then simply summed/subtracted to produce the final result.
 The topology is numerically